ubernostrum/django-registration/docs/quickstart.rst

 <install>`.

 The next steps will depend on which registration workflow you'd like to use.
-There two workflows built in to django-registration:
+There are two workflows built into django-registration:

 * :ref:`The two-step activation workflow <activation-workflow>`, which implements a two-step process: a user signs up, then is emailed an